 Interest expense primarily consists of interest incurred under our outstanding Term Loan.

 Other Expense, Net

-Other expense, net includes interest earned on cash held in our bank accounts, unrealized losses related to exchange rates on customer payments, and other miscellaneous income or expenses.
+Other expense, net includes fair market value fluctuations for warrants, interest earned on cash held in our bank accounts, losses related to exchange rates on customer payments, and other miscellaneous income or expenses.

 Income Taxes